 - State income taxes – If you expect to owe state and local income taxes when you file your return next year and fear you could incur a penalty for underpayment, consider asking your employer to increase withholding of state and local taxes (or pay estimated tax payments) before year-end.
 Be aware that doing so, however, could push your total state and local taxes paid over the $10,000 limit for the year.

-- AMT – Estimate the effect of any year-end planning moves on the alternative minimum tax (AMT) for 2018.
-In many cases, AMT will not apply in situations where it has applied in the past for individuals, due to limits on the deductions for state and local taxes and the elimination of miscellaneous itemized deductions.
+- AMT – In many cases, AMT will not apply in situations where it has applied in the past for individuals, due to limits on the deductions for state and local taxes and the elimination of miscellaneous itemized deductions.
+If it does apply, estimate the effect of any year-end planning moves on the alternative minimum tax (AMT) for 2019.

-- Itemized deductions and “bunching” deductions in one year – Beginning in 2018, many taxpayers who claimed itemized deductions will no longer be able to do so, due to the increase in the basic standard deduction (to $24,000 for joint filers, $12,000 for singles, $18,000 for heads of household, and $12,000 for marrieds filing separately), and the elimination and restriction of some itemized deductions.
+- Itemized deductions and “bunching” deductions in one year – Many taxpayers who claimed itemized deductions will no longer be able to do so, due to the increase in the basic standard deduction (to $24,400 for joint filers, $12,200 for singles and married filing separately, and $18,350 for heads of household), and the elimination and restriction of some itemized deductions.
 The cap on deducting state and local income tax and real estate tax is set at no more than $10,000, and miscellaneous itemized deductions and unreimbursed employee expenses are no longer deductible.
-You can still itemize medical expenses to the extent they exceed 7.5% of your adjusted gross income, charitable contributions, and interest (also capped) on qualifying residence debt, but those deductions will not result in a benefit if they do not cumulatively exceed the new, higher standard deduction referenced above.
+You can still itemize medical expenses to the extent they exceed 10% of your adjusted gross income, charitable contributions, and interest (also capped) on qualifying residence debt, but those deductions will not result in a benefit if they do not cumulatively exceed the new, higher standard deduction referenced above.
 Some taxpayers may be able to work around the new reality by applying a “bunching strategy” to pull or push discretionary medical expenses and charitable contributions into the year where they will do some tax good.
-For example, if a taxpayer knows he or she will be able to itemize deductions this year but not next year, the taxpayer will benefit by making two years’ worth of charitable contributions this year, instead of spreading out donations over 2018 and 2019.
+For example, if a taxpayer knows he or she will be able to itemize deductions this year but not next year, the taxpayer will benefit by making two years’ worth of charitable contributions this year, instead of spreading out donations over 2019 and 2020.

-- Gifting RMD to charity in the future, if you think you will not be able to itemize – If you were younger than age 70-½ at the end of 2018, you anticipate that in the year that you turn 70-½ and/or in later years you will not itemize your deductions, and you don’t have any traditional IRAs, establish and contribute as much as you can to one or more traditional IRAs in 2018.
-If the immediately previous sentence applies to you, except that you already have one or more traditional IRAs, make maximum contributions to one or more traditional IRAs in 2018.
+- Gifting RMD to charity in the future, if you think you will not be able to itemize – If you were younger than age 70-½ at the end of 2019, you anticipate that in the year that you turn 70-½ and/or in later years you will not itemize your deductions, contribute as much as you can to one or more traditional IRAs in 2019.
 Then, when you reach age 70-½, do the steps in the immediately preceding bullet point.
-Doing all of this will allow you to, in effect, convert nondeductible charitable contributions that you make in the year you turn 70-½ and later years, into deductible-in-2018 IRA contributions and reductions of gross income from age 70-½ and later year distributions from the IRAs.
+Doing all of this will allow you to, in effect, convert nondeductible charitable contributions that you make in the year you turn 70-½ and later years, into deductible IRA contributions and reductions of gross income from age 70-½ and later year distributions from the IRAs.

 - Education funding –If educational funding is an issue in your family, consider funding 529 plans by the end of the year.

-- Marriage or divorced during the year – If you married during the year, no matter what date, you and your spouse will file either as married with a joint return or as married filing separately.
+- Marriage or divorced during the year – If you married or divorced in the current year, don’t be surprised by the income taxes.
+If you married during the year, no matter what date, you and your spouse will file either as married with a joint return or as married filing separately.
 In most cases, it is advantageous to file married joint.
 Your incomes and deductions will be combined, and that often leads to increased tax liabilities for the year, compared to when you were both single.
 If divorced during the year, you will file as single or head of household, and you will need to make sure you have paid adequate taxes.
 If you had a change in marital status, we suggest you call your tax professional.

 Individuals – Other Considerations at Year-End